-The shifting world political situation has allowed new relationships to evolve in international space cooperation, as exemplified by the merger of the American and Russian space station programs.
-Since Europe, Canada, and Japan already had agreed to work with the United States, by the year 2004 a multi-national space station should be in orbit.
+The shifting world political situation has allowed new relationships to evolve in international space cooperation.
 Increased cooperation is the result not only of changed political circumstances, but also of constrained budgets throughout the world.
 All the major space-faring countries are questioning how much they should invest in space.
 The same budget constraints may preclude the initiation of new programs if a critical mass of funding is not available.